Looking for things to do in February half term London, we have lots of fresh up to date info.

 Check out all the details about the Imagine Children’s Festival here for February Half Term London.

 The Science Museum is a wonderful place to visit and has plenty of things to do for kids of all ages.
 The hands-on experience means children and adults can explore the many objects and exhibitions.

-For adventurous half term activities London, Go Ape can be found at several locations across the city.
+For adventurous half-term activities in London, Go Ape can be found at several locations across the city.
 There are three types of adventures and height restrictions do apply.
 However, kids 4 and above can participate with adult supervision.

 Children can walk across bridges and hop on zip lines on many treetop adventures.
 The park is known for its stunning views and is a popular place for birthday parties.

 It’s not possible to turn up on the day, so pre-booking is essential.
 Each location provides different adventures so check online before arriving.